Blanka Amezkua

-Blanka Amezkua (born 1971) is a Mexican-American Latinx inter-disciplinary contemporary artist.
+Blanka Amezkua (born 1971) is a Mexican-American Latino inter-disciplinary contemporary artist.
 Collaboration, radical pedagogy, and community building are central to her art making and projects.
 Formally trained as a painter, her creative practice is greatly influenced and informed by folk art and popular culture, from papel picado to comic books.

 Early life

 Amezkua was born in Mexico City and raised in Los Angeles, California.
 She earned a B.A. from California State University at Fresno, and she attended the Scuola Libera del Nudo of the Accademia di Belle Arti of Florence, Italy, between 1997 and 1998 and is formally trained as a painter.

 Career

 Amezkua is known for having initiated an artist-run space in her bedroom called the Bronx Blue Bedroom Project (BBBP) in 2008.
 In 2010, BBBP's two-year trajectory was included in the show "Alternative Histories" at Exit Art in New York City.

 The space was also included in 2010, in the seminal book Alternative Histories - New York Art Spaces 1960 to 2010, MIT Press.

 From 2010 to 2016, she lived between New York City and Athens, Greece and began a project titled "3///3 ...three walls on wednesdays...", an open invitation for artists from anywhere in the world to exhibit their work on three portable walls that she carried and placed throughout the city.

 In 2012 she initiated 8 to 8: State of Creative Emergency an opportunity for artists in any field to craft an idea and present it in public space for twelve hours straight.

 In the spring of 2014 she founded Fo Kia Nou 24/7, now FokiaNou Art Space.
 The space hosts exhibitions, workshops and projects inside an apartment in the center of Athens.
 Now, this artist-run space is under the direction of two artists, Mary Cox and Panagiotis Voulgaris, who took it over in the fall of 2016.

 In 2016 Blanka initiated AAA3A - acronym for her actual address; it is an artist-run space in the South Bronx crafting living room occurrences, face-to-face exchanges, meals, dialogue, workshops, residencies and art in the former home of the Bronx Blue Bedroom Project (BBBP).

 Mentions of her work and projects can be found in various notable national and international publications and sites, such as: The New York Times, TimeOut NY, The Bomb magazine, The Wall Street International, Art News, Artsy, Hyperallergic, and many others.